Upgrade Standard Cluster Installations of Wallaroo via Kots

 kubectl kots admin-console upgrade -n $NAMESPACE

-For example, if the Wallaroo installation is in the default namespace wallaroo
+For example, if the Wallaroo installation is in the default namespace wallaroo, the command is:

 kubectl kots admin-console upgrade -n wallaroo